Learning Graph ARMA Processes from Time-Vertex Spectra: Related Work

 \section{Related Work}

-The inference of graph signals is a well-studied problem that admits a wide scope of solutions.
+The inference of graph signals is a well-studied problem that allows for a wide scope of solutions.
 Methods based on traditional semi-supervised learning techniques typically rely on regularization on graph domains \cite{ZhouBLWS03, JungHMJHE19, BergerHM17}, which have been extended to time-vertex signals in various recent works through smoothness priors along the vertex and the time dimensions \cite{GiraldoMGTB22, JiangTSO20, QiuMSWLG17}.
+The iterative reconstruction techniques in these papers have also motivated deep algorithm unrolling methods \cite{ChenE21a}, \cite{KojimaNYT23}, \cite{NagahamaYTCE22}, while several other works have proposed graph neural network models for the reconstruction of time-vertex signals \cite{HadouKR23}, \cite{CastroCorreaGMBBM23}.
 In the recent years, another common approach for reconstructing graph signals has been the band-limitedness assumption \cite{LorenzoBBS16, LorenzoBIBL18, YangYYH21, ChamonR18}, which has been employed in time-vertex signal inference problems as well \cite{IsufiBLL20}.
+The representation of time-vertex signals has also been addressed via the concept of product graphs, where the temporal dimension of graph signals is modeled by edges that connect vertices at different time instants.
+Several studies have focused on the design of time-vertex analysis and synthesis filter banks \cite{JiangFTX21}, the sampling \cite{OrtizJimenezCC18}, and the reconstruction of time-vertex signals \cite{OrtizJimenezCC18}, \cite{RomeroIG17} through product graphs.